specklesystems/speckle-docs/user/quickstart.md

 New Streams are always empty, in order to get data into them we'll need to use one of the many Speckle connectors

-:::tip 💡 What's a Connectors
+:::tip 💡 What are Connectors

 **Connectors** are plugins for design and analysis software, they let you exchange geometry and BIM data directly from the tools you use.